Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 30: Criteria of admissibility of requests

-(c) the request comes from the person whom it concerns, or from that person’s duly authorized representative(s);
+(2) The request has been signed by the person whom it concerns or by that person’s duly authorized representative;

-(d) where the applicant is represented by a duly authorized representative, the request shall be accompanied by a power of attorney signed by the applicant authorizing his/her representative to access any information about him/her recorded in INTERPOL’s files;
+(b) where the applicant is represented by a duly authorized representative, a power of attorney signed by the applicant authorizing his/her representative to access any information about him/her recorded in INTERPOL’s files;

 Rule 31: Decision on admissibility of requests

-(1) Once the criteria of admissibility established in Rule 30 above have been fulfilled, the request shall be declared admissible.
+(1) If the criteria of admissibility established in Rule 30 above have been fulfilled, the request shall be declared admissible.

 (2) The Requests Chamber may also decide to address interim conclusions or interim replies to the General Secretariat and to the applicant.

-The present Rules shall not be construed as derogating from any of the provisions of the Statute of the Commission.
+The present Rules shall not be construed as derogating from any of the provisions of the Statute.

 (1) In case of unforeseeable circumstances seriously disrupting the proper functioning of the Commission (or its Secretariat) or the discharge of its mandate, the Commission may adopt such interim emergency measures it considers adequate to allow for the conduct of its activities.

-(2) These measures, adopted upon proposal of the Chairperson and by a simple majority of members of the Commission, may derogate from current provisions of the Operating Rules but must in any case comply with the Statute of the Commission.
-They must be strictly necessary to allow for the Commission’s proper functioning, and must be proportionate to the impact of events or circumstances on the Commission’s activities.
+(2) These measures, adopted upon proposal of the Chairperson and by a simple majority of members of the Commission, may derogate from current provisions of the present Rules but must in any case comply with the Statute.
+They must be strictly necessary to allow for the Commission’s proper functioning and must be proportionate to the impact of events or circumstances on the Commission’s activities.

-(3) Due to their temporary nature, they can only be applied for a maximum nonrenewable period of six months, before they are either rescinded or integrated into permanent provisions of the Operating Rules, further to the procedure described in Rule 35.
+(3) Due to their temporary nature, they can only be applied for a maximum non-renewable period of six months, after which they shall be either rescinded or integrated into permanent provisions of the present Rules, further to the procedure described in Rule 36 below.

 (1) The present Rules shall enter into force upon adoption by at least five members of the Commission.